Area Plan for the East

 Island Development Plan – Area Plan for the East

-All information and evidence dealt with during the Public Inquiry (Sept – Oct 2019) as well as the Inspector’s Report can be found on the Cabinet Office's website and documents produced Pre-Inquiry can be found on the planning policy page.
+All information and evidence dealt with during the Public Inquiry (Sept – Oct 2019) is available in the Inspector's Report for the Area Plan for the East and documents produced Pre-Inquiry can be found on the planning policy page.